Learn about standard times, section numbers, course titles, and variable credit courses

 The start date is not the first day the class meets, but the first day of the term.

 If you do not follow the Senate-approved dates, this will affect the drop dates of the course, which will affect the students.
-Please see Dates and deadlines for the specific dates for your term.
+Please see Dates and deadlines for the specific dates of your term.

 Sections scheduled on Mondays, Wednesdays, and Fridays should run no longer than 50 minutes and always start at the top of the hour.
 Sections scheduled on Tuesdays and Thursdays should run 80 minutes starting at the standard times as indicated on the Academic Course Scheduling Guidelines.